dleonard0/red-json/README.md

 `json_as_bool()` implements the same "falsey" rules as Javascript.

-You can also call `json_type()` to guess the type of a value from its first non-whitespace character.
+Instead of checking for `EINVAL`, you can call `json_type()` to guess the type of a value (from its first non-whitespace character), and use that to choose the converter to call.
-This is very fast.

 ### String conversion